Sitefinity/Sitefinity-CLI/README.md

 ## Sitefinity CMS version

-Every command has an option ```-version```.
+Every command has an option ```--version```.
 It is used to tell the CLI which template version should be used in the generation process.
 Templates can be found in the ```Telates``` folder, in separate folders for each Sitefinity CMS version, starting from 10.2.

 When running a command the CLI will try to automatically detect your Sitefinity CMS project version and use the corresponding template.
 If it cannot detect the version or your Sitefinity CMS version is higher than latest templates version, CLI will use the latest available.

-You can use the ```-version``` option to explicitly set the templates version that CLI should use.
+You can use the ```--version``` option to explicitly set the templates version that CLI should use.

 **EXAMPLE**: Following is an example command of using the ```–version``` option:
 ```